 What does digital mean for your institution?

-What were your institution's digital priorities prior to the start of Covid and how have these priorities evolved since the start of Covid?
+What were your institution's digital priorities prior to the start of Covid and how have these priorities evolved since the start of the pandemic?

 Which area(s) is a priority for Digitization? (e.g. Back Office, Underwriting, Branch, Contact Center)

-What are you investing most heavily in? (e.g. core banking, RPA, CRM, Cybersecurity)
+What are you investing most heavily in? (e.g. core banking, RPA, CRM, Cyber)

 What benefits are you looking to generate from internal Digital initiatives (e.g. regulatory, cost, customer experience, empower salesforce)

 Everything begins with the client experience: how we attract, communicate, and retain clients is driving our digital investment.
 We have invested in Salesforce / enterprise CRM tool to manage leads, partner activity, etc.